Argenton-sur-Creuse

 - Wander the historic streets

-Lose yourself in the old town, where medieval houses, timbered façades, and cobbled lanes create a timeless atmosphere.
-Don’t miss Rue Raspail and the galleries that line the river, perfect for a leisurely stroll or a spot of people-watching. - Musée de la Chemiserie et de l’Élégance Masculine
+Get lost in the old town.
+The medieval houses, timbered fronts, and cobbled lanes create a timeless feel.
+Don’t miss Rue Raspail and the river-side balconies, perfect for a relaxed walk. - Musée de la Chemiserie et de l’Élégance Masculine

-Explore the town’s textile heritage at this unique and quirky museum.
-Discover how Argenton became the “City of Shirts,” see magnificent vintage sewing machines, and learn about the evolution of men’s fashion through beautifully curated exhibitions. - Église Saint-Sauveur
+Check out the town’s textile history at this unique museum.
+Learn how Argenton became the “City of Shirts,” see cool old sewing machines, and trace the story of men’s fashion. - Église Saint-Sauveur

 Visit this impressive Romanesque church, dating back to the 11th century, with its soaring vaults and colourful stained glass.
 It’s a peaceful spot for reflection and a fine example of medieval architecture. - Chapel of Saint-Benoît